RahulTeja25/Spotify_etl_aws/README.md

 Track Popularity Trends
 Geospatial Data for Artists

-7)Results Output to S3 Bucket:
+7) Results Output to S3 Bucket:
 Exported the query results to an output S3 bucket, providing a structured format for further analysis.

 8) QuickSight Dashboard Development: